This easy chocolate fondue with coconut takes minutes to make. Take it to go in mason jars! It never hardens and no fondue pot needed.

 It’s not exactly traditional “fondue,” as there is no cream in it.
 But it’s super-easy to make and super-easy to eat and since you can melt and carry it right in a mason jar, super-easy to bring along to a party, picnic, hiking, wherever.
 I won’t judge where you bring chocolate.

-how to make chocolate dip to go
+how to make easy chocolate fondue

 you will need: